Swiss WEB3FEST Winter Edition 2025

-ZUG, CH / ACCESSWIRE / January 10, 2025 / Switzerland is set to host the highly anticipated Swiss WEB3FEST Winter Edition 2025, an unparalleled event series on innovation, investments and collaboration within the WEB3 ecosystem.
+ZUG, SWITZERLAND, Jan 13, 2025 - (ACN Newswire) - Switzerland is set to host the highly anticipated Swiss WEB3FEST Winter Edition 2025, an unparalleled event series on innovation, investments and collaboration within the WEB3 ecosystem.
 Organized by Inacta Ventures, the event will unfold across iconic Swiss locations: Zug, Zurich, St. Moritz, and Davos, from January 13 to January 24, 2025.

 Proudly titled in partnership with BitcoinOS, this event series promises to unite global leaders, investors, startups, and enthusiasts under one mission: unlocking the transformative potential of WEB3 technologies.
 Bitcoin is evolving beyond digital gold to become the foundation of a new economy.
 Innovations like those from BitcoinOS enable fast transactions, smart contracts, and decentralized applications, positioning Bitcoin as a key driver of the WEB3 revolution.